BOOMAMUS/exam4_Kingore/exam4_kingore/README.md

 Git folder was initalized and worked correctly with the dependencies.

 npm run start
-npm run def
+npm run dev
 node chalkDemo.js
+node server.js
-All commands run with the command line prompt.
+All commands here run with the command line prompt.